Stability conditions on Kuznetsov components: The Torelli Theorem for cubic fourfolds

 The main idea of the proof of Theorem~\ref{thm:CategoricalTorelli} is to use the existence of Bridgeland stability conditions on $\Ku(X)$.
 As observed in \cite[Section~5]{KuznetsovMarkushevic}, the Fano variety of lines $F(X)$ of a cubic fourfold $X$ is isomorphic to a moduli space of torsion-free stable sheaves on $X$ which belong to $\Ku(X)$.
 Given a line $L_X\subset X$, we denote by $F_{X,L_X}\in\Ku(X)$ the corresponding sheaf.
-For a cubic fourfold $X$ for which $H_{\mathrm{alg}}^*(\Ku(X),\Z)$ has no $(-2)$-classes, the objects $F_{X,L_X}$ are also Bridgeland stable in $\Ku(X)$ for any stability condition.
-Moreover, any object with the same numerical class and the same Ext-groups must be one of them (up to shift).
-Given an equivalence of triangulated categories $\Phi\colon\Ku(X)\mapto{\iso}\Ku(Y)$, we can look at the images $\Phi(F_{X,L_X})$.
-If the induced action at the level of the algebraic Mukai lattice commutes with the degree shift functor $(1)$, then we can assume that all objects $\Phi(F_{X,L_X})$ and $F_{Y,L_Y}$ have the same numerical class up to composing $\Phi$ with the shift functor $[1]$.
-Hence, we deduce an isomorphism between $F(X)$ and $F(Y)$.
+If $H_{\mathrm{alg}}^*(\Ku(X),\Z)$ has no $(-2)$-classes, we show in Proposition~\ref{prop:FanoStable} that the objects $F_{X,L_X}$ are also Bridgeland stable in $\Ku(X)$ for any stability condition.
+Moreover, an argument by Mukai implies that any object with the same numerical class and the same Ext-groups must be one of them (up to shift), see Proposition~\ref{prop:MukaiConnectedness}.
+Given an equivalence of triangulated categories $\Phi\colon\Ku(X)\mapto{\iso}\Ku(Y)$, we consider the images $\Phi(F_{X,L_X})$.
+If the induced between the algebraic Mukai lattice commutes with the degree shift functor $(1)$, then we can assume that all objects $\Phi(F_{X,L_X})$ and $F_{Y,L_Y}$ have the same numerical class up to composing $\Phi$ with the shift functor $[1]$.
+We use this to obtain an isomorphism between $F(X)$ and $F(Y)$.
 Finally, by \cite{BM:projectivity}, moduli spaces of Bridgeland stable objects come equipped with a natural line bundle.
 If we choose a stability condition with central charge in the $A_2$-lattice, as the one we construct in Theorem~\ref{thm:main2}, the induced line bundle is exactly the Pl\"ucker polarization on the Fano variety of lines (up to constant).
-Hence, the isomorphism between $F(X)$ and $F(Y)$ preserves the Pl\"ucker polarization.
-This is enough to recover an isomorphism $X\cong Y$, by an elementary argument by Chow \cite{Chow:homsp}, as observed in \cite[Proposition~4]{Charles:Torelli}.
+Hence the isomorphism between $F(X)$ and $F(Y)$ preserves the Pl\"ucker polarization.
+This is enough to recover an isomorphism $X\cong Y$, by an elementary argument by Chow \cite{Chow:homsp}, see \cite[Proposition~4]{Charles:Torelli}.